The Impact of Pandemic Home Schooling on Parental Mental Health

 So I took it upon myself to explore the situation more deeply.
 Working with Maria Soroka, Psychologist and Managing Director of Fastuna, we created a survey for parents to complete.

 I would like to say a huge thank you to the 540 parents who took time to respond to the surveys.
 Below are the key findings and a PDF file of the full report.
-I will be sending this report to MP's and other officials.

 These statistics are taken from the National Representative survey: (300 parents, we also interviewed 240 parents via our professional and social networks.)